waferbaby/waferbaby/posts/2001-04-27-part-one-the-flight.markdown

 ---
-title: part one: the flight
+title: part one - the flight
 summary: I recalled our flight to Melbourne.
 ---